csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

       - roughly the same size
     - this makes it fast to search for instances of an ngram (and also for what precedes/follows it)
   - results show that infinigram can considerably improve perplexities when it is linearly combined with the logits from LLMs (experiments up to llama-2 70B)
+  - Transformers Can Represent n-gram Language Models ([svete & cotterell, 2024](https://arxiv.org/abs/2404.14994)) - transformers have the computational capacity to represent ngram models
 - Hybrid computing using a neural network with dynamic external memory ([graves…hassabis, 2016](https://www.nature.com/articles/nature20101)) [see [blog post](https://jaspock.github.io/funicular/dnc.html)]
     - differentiable neural computer (DNC) - neural network that can read from and write to an external memory matrix
     - stores external memory matrix
         - reads from memory via multiplying by a vector (e.g. one-hot vector would yield single element)
     - extends Neural turing machines ([graves, wayne, & danihelka, 2014](https://arxiv.org/abs/1410.5401))
 - Hopfield Networks is All You Need ([ramsaeur...hochreiter, 2020](https://arxiv.org/abs/2008.02217))
+    - keys: each input has a key vector which "represents info about this input" (e.g. this is a noun)
+    - queries: each input has a query vector which "asks for other inputs that would be useful context" (e.g. what adjectives describe this word)
+      - in self-attention these queries also come from the input whereas in just regular attention they come from somewhere else (e.g. the output of a translation task)
+    - transformer finds similarity between each key with each query then takes softmax - this provides weights for each of the inputs, as context for the original input
+      - in transformer, these weights are used to weight the values but in hopfield nets we would take a weighted sum of the keys and feed it back as the input
+    - as we update becomes more skewed towards the things that match the most

 ## tool use